 3. Rent a Bike Over a CabWhen renting, or hiring, a mode of commutation, we highly recommend a two-wheeler rather than a cab.
 Riding a bike or a scooter is the way to go in Bali, as it helps to ignore the traffic, and is usually much cheaper.
 In case you don’t feel very comfortable with a two-wheeler, you can always hire a cab as well.

-4. Cash is King!Digital payments are all over the world, but cash still has much importance in Bali.
+4. Cash is King!Digital payments are all over the world, but cash still has much importance in Bali and this is one of the more important travel tips for Bali.
 Spending days in Bali, depending upon digital payments like cards or e-wallets, would not be very possible.
 Do make sure you always have some cash in your pocket, so you can eat at affordable restaurants and buy souvenirs you loved.
 Cards are accepted only at posh shops in Bali, so keep reminding yourself that here, Cash is King!

 5. Do Not Drink Tap WaterAvoid drinking tap water and ensure that you either drink packaged water or water from a reliable source.
 Tap water in Bali is not potable it can make you sick!
-Tourists commonly report getting sick after drinking water directly from the tap in Bali, and avoiding tap water is a commonly touted travel tip while visiting Bali.
+Tourists commonly report getting sick after drinking water directly from the tap in Bali, and avoiding tap water is one of the most commonly touted travel tips for Bali.
 It is advisable to grab water bottles and be hydrated as the temperature can be high in Bali, and you don’t want to suffer from heatstroke.

 6. Say NO to DrugsUsing or carrying drugs in Indonesia is a serious crime.
 Trafficking offences can even lead to the death penalty.
 So it is highly recommended not to carry or use drugs of any sort in Bali, and experience a safe and happy tour!